lucavehbiu/Time_series_forecast/README.md

-# Optimizing energy consumption - From a 'smart-home' perspective
+# Optimizing energy consumption - 'Smart-home' perspective

 With the rise of IoT, the precision and the real-time feature of the data that is retrieved, in this case submeters can really make **a dent in the energy usage behavior of a household**.